pulumi/registry/themes/default/content/registry/packages/sumologic/installation-configuration.md

 * .NET: [`Pulumi.SumoLogic`](https://www.nuget.org/packages/Pulumi.SumoLogic)

 ## Configuring Credentials

+Pulumi relies on the SumoLogic SDK to authenticate requests from your computer to SumoLogic.
+Your credentials are never sent to pulumi.com.
+The Pulumi SumoLogic Provider needs to be configured with SumoLogic credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: